-Your UserTesting facilitator will manage the technical set up for you.
-They’ll launch all the recording equipment and set up the study.
-Your facilitator and the scheduled study contributor will be on the line at least 10 minutes before the scheduled start time to ensure the best audio and video connection.
-Your facilitator will introduce you to the study contributor and help you or the contributor share the appropriate screen.
+Your UserTesting Professional Services researcher will manage the technical setup for you as part of their responsibilities, which range from test planning and analysis to researching logistics and recruiting contributors.
+Your Professional Services researcher and the scheduled contributor will be on the line at least 10 minutes before the scheduled start time to ensure the best audio and video connection.

-If you have colleagues watching the sessions you’re moderating, be sure to have them mute their microphone to ensure the best audio quality possible during the session.
+If you have colleagues watching the sessions you’re moderating, be sure to have them mute their microphones to ensure the best audio quality possible during the session.

 What can I see during a moderated session?

-- Use moderated sessions for 1:1 phone or face-to-face interviews (using webcams).
+- Use moderated sessions for one-on-one phone or face-to-face interviews (using webcams).

 How a moderated session ends

-At the end of the moderated session, your facilitator will stop the recording, dismiss the contributor, answer any questions you may have, and wrap up the session.
+At the end of the moderated session, your researcher will stop the recording, inform the contributor they're allowed to go, answer any questions you may have, and wrap up the session.

 You may bring your own contributors to an Invite Network moderated study.
 This process enables you to recruit, schedule, and provide compensation to your own contributors.

-A UserTesting facilitator will be on the call to help guide you and your Contributors through the session and be available for technical assistance, including any audio or video adjustments, as needed.
+A UserTesting researcher will be on the call to help guide you and your contributors through the session and be available for technical assistance, including any audio or video adjustments, as needed.*

-Our goal is that every session runs smoothly, however, technology doesn’t always cooperate.
-In the event of any technical issues, your facilitator is available to provide assistance.
-Here are a few situations your facilitator can help resolve:
+Our goal is that every session runs smoothly; however, technology doesn’t always cooperate.
+In the event of any technical issues, your researcher is available to provide assistance.
+Here are a couple of situations your researcher can help resolve:

 - Audio quality

-- Contributor assistance (e.g. answering questions study contributors may have).
+- Contributor assistance (e.g., answering any questions contributors may have).

-Your facilitator will be muted in the background and will only interrupt your session to provide technical assistance, or if you directly request their help, either verbally or by using the chat functionality.
+Your researcher will be muted in the background and only interrupt your session to provide technical assistance, or if you directly request their help (either verbally or by using the Chat functionality).

 Please note: Webcam clarity and internet connection will vary between study contributors.
-If you’re unable to get a clear connection, your facilitator will offer a replacement session (if feasible).
+If you’re unable to get a clear connection, your researcher will offer a replacement session (if feasible).

 Using Zoom for moderated studies